SciML/DiffEqCallbacks.jl/docs/src/output_saving.md

 ### Saving Example

-In this example we will solve a matrix equation and at each step save a tuple of values which contains the current trace and the norm of the matrix.
+In this example, we will solve a matrix equation and at each step save a tuple of values which contains the current trace and the norm of the matrix.
 We build the `SavedValues` cache to use `Float64` for time and `Tuple{Float64,Float64}` for the saved values, and then call the solver with the callback.